camit001/Python-In-30-Days/Day_05_Lists/05_Lists.md

 ### Inserting Items into a List

-We can use *insert()* method to insert a single item at a specified index in a list.
+We can use the `insert()` method to insert a single item at a specified index in a list.
 Note that other items are shifted to the right.
-The *insert()* methods takes two arguments:index and an item to insert.
+The `insert()` method takes two arguments: the index and the item to insert.

 ```py
 # syntax